TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-localemulator.md

 ## **Recommended Steps**

 The Azure Cosmos DB Emulator provides a local environment that emulates the Azure Cosmos DB service for development purposes.
-Using the Azure Cosmos DB Emulator, you can develop and test your application locally, without creating an Azure subscription or incurring any costs.
+By using the Azure Cosmos DB Emulator, you can develop and test your application locally, without creating an Azure subscription or incurring any costs.

 ### **Troubleshooting**